Home » Blog » Car » Car Lifestyle » Reduce Car Costs This Winter with These 5 Tips

 Reducing any staccato driving habits can really reduce your carbon footprint too.
 Read up on these defensive driving skills that not only help keep you safe but help you drive well.
 Safer and smarter driving can only be a good thing for your fuel consumption and the environment.

-Keep your trunk free of junk.
-A trunk can quickly end up filled with sports equipment you (or your kids) only use once a week, cooler bags, spare clothes, beach towels and shoes, and more.
-While this may be convenient, those added kilos will cost you more in fuel.
+Keep your car boot free of junk.
+A boot can quickly end up filled with sports equipment you (or your kids) only use once a week, cooler bags, spare clothes, beach towels, shoes, and more.
+While this may be convenient, those added kilos will cost a few dollars extra a year in fuel.

 3. Dress well

-A frugal approach to getting that toasty feeling is to wear that jacket you never get to wear, even if it’s only in the car!
-And perhaps your favourite ugg boots… And if anyone looks at your sideways while you’re out you can explain it’s for saving fuel and the environment *cough*.
+A frugal approach to getting that toasty feeling is to wear that jacket you never get to wear, even if it’s only in the car … And if anyone looks at your sideways while you’re out you can explain it’s to reduce car costs *and* save the environment.

 Knowing how to choose the right car insurance plan can help you save many dollars every month.
 Read our article on how to save money on car insurance to get the inside scoop.